-This case study looks at a consultancy review project commissioned by Essex County Council to help them define and identify ‘left behind’ neighbourhoods.
+This case study looks at a consultancy review project commissioned by Essex County Council (ECC) to help them define and identify ‘left behind’ neighbourhoods.

 In an earlier blog we examined what it means to be ‘left behind’ – how areas with similar levels of deprivation may score significantly differently in terms of Community Need.

 A deprived area may also lack an engaged community, places to meet, and poor connectivity, both in terms of transport and digital, internet connectedness.
 Areas that exhibit these characteristics can be deemed as ‘left behind’ and as a result may present far worse outcomes than other areas of deprivation.